 About Eastern Newts

-The Eastern Newt is one of more than 650 breeds of salamander.
-Salamanders have short legs, long bodies, and they have a tail.
+The eastern newt is one of more than 650 breeds of salamander.
+Salamanders have short legs, long bodies, and a tail.
 Most species metamorphose from an aquatic youngster to a land-dwelling adult.
-The Eastern Red-Spotted Newt undergoes a similar transformation but will grow to become an aquatic adult.
-As a newt, the Eastern Newt can adapt its life cycle to survive.
-If its water source dries up, the Eastern Newt can revert to an eft state and live on land.
+The eastern red-spotted newt undergoes a similar transformation but will grow to become an aquatic adult and adapt to its environment to survive.
+If its water source dries up, the eastern newt can revert to an eft (juvenile) state and live on land.

-Eastern Newts live in ponds and near water sources.
-They are hunted by large fish, some mammals, and birds, as well as other water-dwelling amphibians.
+Eastern newts live in ponds and near water sources.
+They are hunted by large fish, some mammals, snakes, and birds, and other water-dwelling amphibians.

 What They Eat in the Wild